-We start the journey in the beach resort of Rimini, where you'll meet your Trek Travel guides.
-After a short shuttle to the medieval village of Verrucchio, your guides will fit and familiarize you to your Trek bicycle and you’ll enjoy lunch.
-This afternoon you’ll pass through the Republic of San Marino and picturesque farmlands before climbing into Urbino.
+We start the journey in the beach resort of Rimini, where you'll meet your Trek Travel guides and fellow cyclists.
+A short shuttle brings you to the medieval cliff-hanging village of Verrucchio, where you’ll be fit and familiarized to your Trek bicycle and enjoy a fresh local lunch.
+This afternoon’s ride passes through the Republic of San Marino and picturesque farmlands before climbing into Urbino.
 This beautifully-preserved Renaissance town has been attracting artists and scholars from all over Italy and beyond the 15th century.
 Tonight, we’ll explore this UNESCO World Heritage Site and dine in a small bistro along winding cobbled streets.
-It is almost a step back in time, where houses and palaces of weathered brick and pantiles cluster around steep narrow streets, with misty mountains stretching mysteriously beyond, like the background of a Leonardo portrait.
+It is almost a step back in time, where houses and palaces of weathered brick and pantiles cluster around steep narrow streets, with misty mountains stretching mysteriously beyond, like the background of a Rafael portrait.
 It's only the beginning of our odyssey, but one you won't soon forget.

 Verrucchio to Urbino

 Approximately 34 miles with 4,300 feet of climbing